 1. Pick a race.
 Check out the calendars of races on the internet and set your goal for that first race.

-2. Make sure you have all of the required equipment.
-Most of the "Mandatory Gear" is safety equipment.
+"Mandatory Gear" is safety equipment.
 You can often borrow or rent some of it (even expensive mountain bikes).
 Know how to use all of the safety equipment.

 3. Start doing "Brick" workouts.
 Bricks are training sessions that involve two activities (running/biking, biking/paddling, paddling/running).
 Your muscles and mind get into a groove while doing just one activity.
 Bricks help you increase stamina and shorten your transition times between activities.